16patsle/lazysizes/README.md

 - License: GPLv3 or later
 - License URI: <http://www.gnu.org/licenses/gpl-3.0.html>

-High performance and SEO friendly lazy loader for images, iframes and more
+High performance, easy to use and SEO friendly lazy loader for images, iframes and more

 ## Description